 Being able to prioritize is an essential part of productivity.

 When your mind is a jumble of ALL the things you want to accomplish for the week, writing a prioritized task list in a planner helps you identify the most important tasks for the week.
-I like to use the Passion Planner when I’m working on a priority list because it forces me to actually prioritize.
-If you want to learn more about the Passion Planner you can watch a walk-through video and read my review over here.
+I like to use the Productivity Planner when I’m working on a priority list because it forces me to actually prioritize.
+If you want to learn more about the Productivity Planner you can watch a walk-through video and read my review over here.

 I list to-do items from top priority to least important.
 This visual reminder is really powerful.
 Week after week, I know I just need to start at the top of the list, and work my way down.